Why I Started Save5

 What makes Save5 so special are the badges.
 They are unique and stand out and I encourage everyone to wear them because then it is a visual reminder to others – if they so choose to – to register as an organ donor.

-As to how I feel about having these 2 diseases now.
-Well in truth I now know why I have these 2 diseases.
-It is because if I didn’t Save5 would never exist and the fact that I will, with the help of others registering as organ donors, mean that we could save or transform many lives – I’ve come to terms with having the diseases now – no matter what the outcome is for me.
+And how do I feel about having these 2 diseases now?
+Well in truth if I didn't have them, Save5 would never have existed.
+The fact that more people have registered as organ donors means that we can potentially save or transform many extra lives, so I've come to terms with having these illnesses – no matter what the outcome is for me.

-And now that I have achieved my first goal - my next goal is to get 10,000 extra people to register as organ donors.
+Once I had achieved my first goal - my next goal was to get 10,000 extra people to register as organ donors.
 Just imagine the difference that we could make to so many people.
+On Wednesday 4th December 2013 we accomplished that too.
+So what next?
+Many people thought I would now quit - have a rest.
+How could that ever happen?